"Skills I developed in this program have equipped me with the ability to make data-driven decisions."

 Ohio University's online Master of Science in Management (MSM) features a customizable curriculum made up of 11 courses that are 7 weeks long.
 You will learn in a flexible format and design a program of study that aligns with your academic interests and professional goals.

 OHIO's MSM is designed to deliver the multidisciplinary skills you need to be an effective, transformative manager in modern organizations.
 At the start of your program, you will complete three core courses in management and leadership, equivalent to a graduate certificate.
 Then, you'll choose two additional certificates from the nine diverse graduate certificate options available.
-After this, you’ll be ready to complete the three required capstone courses where you’ll be able to demonstrate your management knowledge and apply your skills through a consulting or research project for an approved company or organization.
+After this, you’ll be ready to complete the two required capstone courses where you’ll be able to demonstrate your management knowledge and apply your skills through a consulting or research project for an approved company or organization.

 When you graduate, you will have three specialized credentials in addition to your master's degree, signaling to employers that you're ready for the complexities and challenges of 21st-century organizational management.